snaranjop1/snaranjop1/README.md

 <code>Well, well, well, look who's here!
 How have you been?</code>
 # I'm Sergio Naranjo 🍊

 I like to build top quality software, beautiful UI’s and cool digital experiences.
-I'm a software developer with 4 years of experience in developing web applications and solutions.
+I'm a software developer with over 4 years of experience in developing web applications and solutions.
 My deep knowledge of HTML/CSS/JavaScript, software architecture, and best practices has allowed me to work on projects for companies of all sizes and collaborate with teams from all over the world.

 I consider myself a curious and passionate person about continuous learning.
 I love staying up to date with the latest trends and technologies in the web development world and am always seeking new challenges and opportunities to improve my skills.